-The band derived its name from popular Australian comic strip Ginger Meggs.
+The Melbourne band derived its name from the popular Australian comic strip Ginger Meggs.
 Whenever Ginger received letters from his rival Eddie Coogan, they were always addressed “Dear Enemy”.

 Jerry Leigh then replaced Amenta and the band issued one final (independent) single, You’re Right You’re Right in December 1988 before calling it a day.